wudizhangzhi/homepage/source/_posts/Interns-s-Exercise.md

 The length of the given array is in range [2, 10,000], and will be even.
 The number in given array is in range [-100,000, 100,000].

-move-zeroes.py
-# -*- coding:utf8 -*-
-"""
-Given an integer array with even length, where different numbers in this array represent different kinds of candies.
-Each number means one candy of the corresponding kind.
-You need to distribute these candies equally in number to brother and sister.
-Return the maximum number of kinds of candies the sister could gain.

-Example 1:
-Input: candies = [1,1,2,2,3,3]
-Output: 3
-Explanation:
-There are three different kinds of candies (1, 2 and 3), and two candies for each kind.
-"distribute-candies.py" 47L, 1348C

 class Solution(object):